 I believe ...

 for you.
-I will faithfully represent every voice in the community: Republicans, Democrats, Independents, Libertarians, those with no party affiliation.
-That doesn't matter.
-The people matter.
+I have been called the "most accessible" legislator and "hardest working" legislator.
+I will faithfully represent every voice in the community: YOU matter.
 Let's work together to make this community and our state better than ever.

-I'm excited already and can't wait to serve and represent you!
-But I need your help.
+I'm honored to serve and represent you!
+Going forward, I need your help.

-Can I count on your vote?Connect on Facebook to see endorsements, activities
+Can I count on your vote and support?Connect on Facebook to see endorsements, activities

 "Man is the true creator of change in this world...
 God gave us the ability, so let's make change." - Steve Jobs